Energy is a key resource in the production of both alumina and aluminium due to the energy intense nature of the businesses.

 In Western Australia, AWAC's three alumina refineries - Kwinana, Pinjarra and Wagerup - are currently powered on gas sourced primarily from the North West Shelf and have two gas-fired cogeneration units.
 More than 90 per cent of the gas supply to the three refineries in Western Australia is secured under long-term contracts until 2020.
 In 2015, Alcoa of Australia secured approximately 75 per cent of its gas supplies to 2032.

 It was announced in 2017 that an agreement was reached to supply electricity to the Portland aluminium smelter for a period of four years.

 Results and goals

-- In 2016 AWAC had experts investigating whether the use of solar energy to power the calcination process and solar gas reforming (using solar energy to increase a gas streams energy) in the refining process.
+In 2017 experts were investigating whether the use of solar energy to power the calcination process and solar gas reforming (using solar energy to increase a gas streams energy by up to 20 – 30%) in the refining process.

 AWAC Full Facility Direct Energy consumption by source (Mines, refineries and smelters)

 |AWAC DIRECT ENERGY SOURCE||PURCHASED/PRODUCED||2013 GJ||2014 GJ||2015 GJ||2016 GJ||2017GJ|